How Sandfly Works

-Sandfly also can send events out over syslog to log aggregation systems.
-We can also send events natively to an Elasticsearch database cluster.
+Sandfly can send events out over syslog to log aggregation systems of your choice.
+We can also send events natively to an Elasticsearch database cluster to use with tools like Kibana.
 Finally, we offer a Splunk App to allow intake of alerts directly into Splunk.

 Sandfly is fully Dockerized and sets up in minutes.
 You need two systems capable of running Docker with these minimum requirements:

 - A Server with 8GB or more of RAM running Linux (depending on your install size).
 This computer will be running the REST API and Elasticsearch database.